paul-hammant/tbd/content/continuous-review/index.md

 ## See also

-[Game Changes](/game-changers/) for Code Review related advances in the industry.
+[Game Changes](/game-changers/) for Continuous Code Review related advances in the industry (and others) for their industry impact.